vps999/data-science-R-project/CodeBook.md

 All start with character f in column’s name replaced by Frequency All start with character t in column’s name replaced by Time

-##From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
+##From the data set in sync 4, makes every second, free clean informational collection with the normal of every factor for every movement and each subject

-FinalData (180 rows, 88 columns) is created by sumarizing TidyData taking the means of each variable for each activity and each subject, after groupped by subject and activity.
+FinalData (180 rows, 88 columns) is made by sumarizing TidyData taking the methods for every factor for every movement and each subject, after groupped by subject and action.

-Export FinalData into FinalData.txt file.
+Fare FinalData into FinalData.txt document.